 as a result, representing the number of affected rows in the database.
 So, if you need that information, you can use it by accepting the return value from this method.

 Now, if we call this method and pass a company for creation to it, it will create a new entity for us.
 But, while creating API’s POST action, it is a good practice to return a link, which the API’s users can use to navigate to the created entity.
-We explain this in great detail in our Ultimate ASP.NET Core Web API book.
-With the code, as we have it in this method, we can’t easily do that.
+Our Ultimate ASP.NET Core Web API book explains this in great detail.
+We can’t easily do that with the code, as we have it in this method.
 So, we have to modify a couple of things.

 Creating a Better API Solution